Evaluating Search Engines and Large Language Models for Answering Health Questions: Introduction

+In the area of retrieval-augmented models for the health domain, Li et al. \cite{li2023chatdoctor} fine-tuned Llama with medical conversations and injected medical evidence from Wikipedia and other medical sources, while Koopman and Zuccon \cite{koopman2023dr} evaluated ChatGPT's capacity to answer health questions (based solely on its internal knowledge or, alternatively, fed with offline retrieval evidence).
+Xiong et al. \cite{xiong2024benchmarking} proposed MedRAG, a system that indexes multiple medical corpora and retrieves relevant evidence to ground different LLMs.
+This study found that simpler models can reach the performance of GPT-4 when grounded with relevant medical information.

-Summing up, there is a pressing need to evaluate the abilities of classic and new information access tools in answering medical questions and, as a matter of fact, there is a lack of comprehensive studies in the literature that compare the effectiveness of LLMs with that of traditional SEs in the context of health information seeking.
-Moreover, since the performance of LLMs is highly dependent on the input prompt \citep{jiang2020can,brown2020language,liu2023pre}, understanding their effectiveness with different types of prompts is of utmost importance.
-It is also crucial to explore the effect of combining both classes of tools and, for example, explore the behaviour of LLMs when prompted with medical questions together with related search results.
-This paper aims to contribute towards filling these gaps by conducting a thorough study aimed to answer the following research questions:
+In line with these developments, it is crucial to acknowledge the significance of accurate health information and there is a pressing need to evaluate the abilities of classic and new information access tools in answering medical questions.
+There is a lack of comprehensive studies that compare the effectiveness of LLMs with that of traditional SEs in the context of health information seeking.
+Furthermore, given that the input prompt significantly influences the efficacy of LLMs \cite{jiang2020can,brown2020language,liu2023pre}, understanding models' effectiveness with different types of prompts is of utmost importance.
+It is also crucial to explore the effect of combining both classes of tools and, for example, explore the behavior of LLMs when prompted with medical questions together with related search results.
+This paper aims to contribute towards filling these gaps by conducting a thorough study aimed at responding to the following research questions:

-\begin{itemize} \item \textbf{RQ1}.
+\begin{itemize} \item RQ1.
 To what extent do search engines retrieve results that help to answer medical questions?
-Does the correctness of the information provided drop as we go down in the search engine result page? \item \textbf{RQ2}.
+Does the correctness of the information provided drop as we go down the search engine result page? \item RQ2.
 Are LLMs reliable in providing accurate medical answers?
-How do different models compare in terms of their effectiveness in providing responses to medical questions? \item \textbf{RQ3}.
-Does the given context influence the capabilities of LLMs in providing the right answers?
-Do these models exhibit improvements when presented with a few in-context examples? \item \textbf{RQ4}.
+How do different models compare regarding their effectiveness in responding to medical questions? \item RQ3.
+Does the given context influence the capabilities of LLMs in providing correct answers?
+Is there an observable improvement in these models when they are exposed to a few in-context examples? \item RQ4.
 Do LLMs improve their performance when fed with web retrieval results? \end{itemize}